Zenvo Aurora

 The Zenvo Aurora is an upcoming limited production sports car manufactured by Danish automobile manufacturer Zenvo Automotive.
 It was announced on 14 March 2023 and it was unveiled in August.
-It is the successor to the TS1 GT, and the company's first hybrid model.
+It is the successor to the V8-powered TS1 GT, and the company's first model to feature a hybrid powertrain and a V12 engine.
 The Aurora will be available in two variants.
-The Aurora Tur is a more road-focused all-wheel drive model, while the Aurora Agil is a more track-focused rear-wheel drive variant.
+The Aurora Tur is a more road-focused, grand touring all-wheel drive model that features an electric motor pair on the front axle.
+This variant of the Aurora is capable of reaching 248 mph (400 km/h) and has a claimed top speed of 280 mph (450 km/h).
+The Aurora Agil is a more track-focused rear-wheel drive variant with a claimed top speed of 227 mph (365km/h).
 50 units of each variant will be built with a total of 100 units planned for 2026.

+For the faster accelerating Tur variant, acceleration from 0 to 62 mph (100 km/h) can be done in a claimed 2.3 seconds.
+In 9 seconds the Aurora can accelerate from 0 to 186 mph (300 km/h) and 0 to 248 mph (400 km/h) takes a claimed 17 seconds.